 Revising Policy 1-11

-We conducted a public review and comment period of draft Policy 1-11 revisions from Feb.
+We conducted a public review and comment period of draft Policy 1-11 (Chapter 1) revisions from Feb.
 12 – April 6, 2018.
-You can view the comments here.
+View the comments we recieved on the draft policy.

-Contact Susan Braley to request an underline/strikeout version based on 2012 Policy 1-11.
+Contact Susan Braley to request an underline/strikeout version of the changes for the 2018 Policy 1-11.

 Call for data

-We conducted a second public call for data in addition to completing the Policy 1-11 public review.
+We completed a public call for data on March 28, 2018.
 We sought available water quality data and information collected for fresh and marine waters in Washington for the past 10 years (Jan.
 1, 2008 – Dec.
 31, 2017).
-Data and information provided by the public was used for updating Washington’s Water Quality Assessment and was accepted until March 28, 2018.
+We will use the credible data (Chapter 2) we gathered along with our own data to update our Water Quality Assessment.

 In February 2016, we conducted a 60-day scoping process to solicit all stakeholder and tribal ideas about areas they think should be revised or clarified in Water Quality Policy 1-11, the Assessment of Water Quality for the Clean Water Act Sections 303(d) and 305(b) Integrated Report.